 LABELLE, Fla. — An endangered Florida panther has been struck and killed by a vehicle.

-It’s the 22nd fatal collision this year, of 27 total panther deaths.
-Biologists will study the panther’s remains.
+It’s the fourth fatal collision this year, out of four total panther deaths.

 The Florida Fish and Wildlife Conservation Commission says the remains of the 2-year-old female were collected Tuesday in LaBelle.

 Florida panthers once roamed the entire Southeast, but now their habitat mostly is confined to a small region of Florida along the Gulf of Mexico.
 Up to 230 Florida panthers remain in the wild.